 This ordinance is intended to govern the construction, renovation and operation of public swimming pools, spas, bathing places and bathhouses in DeKalb County, Georgia.
-Unless otherwise noted, any and all references shall be deemed to be "by the department," namely, the DeKalb County Board of Health.
+Unless otherwise noted, any and all references shall be deemed to be "by the department," namely, DeKalb Public Health.
 All elements of this article shall apply to all pools, except where additional provisions are noted for specific pool types or features.